 What Makes This Recipe So Good

-- There is SO MUCH FLAVOR in this recipe.
+- This dish is similar to our creamy garlic chicken recipe, which means there is SO MUCH FLAVOR here!
 Juicy chicken cutlets seasoned with garlic powder, salt, and pepper.
 A rich, garlicky, oniony coconut cream sauce.
 Every bite just bursts with flavor.

 - Whole30 creamy garlic chicken is one of those dishes that’s perfect for a busy weeknight, but equally as perfect for a special-occasion dinner.
 Pair it with mashed potatoes, asparagus, or sauteed broccoli.
 If you’re counting carbs, try mashed cauliflower or zucchini noodles!